 How far you can explore will depend on how strong the waterfall’s flow is.
 If it’s weak like it was when I visited in the autumn months, you’re in for a treat.
 This will allow you to get up close and personal with Rockway Falls.
 You’ll first notice a small shelf that forms a mini waterfall.
 These smaller falls were created over time through water erosion.
 It’s possible to cross them if the water levels are low, but be extremely careful as the moss makes the terrain very slippery.

 Keep climbing upwards (carefully!) and you’ll find what you came for.
 Watch the water of Fifteen Mile Creek plunge 18.3m into a 3m basin.
 Formed by glacial erosion, you can’t help be notice the beautiful layers of shale and dolomite beneath the flow of this ramp style waterfall.
 If the water levels are low enough, you can even climb up part of the Escarpment just like Robin did.

-While the falls are beautiful to see surrounding my autumn foliage, I highly suggest coming after the winter thaw.
+While the falls are beautiful to see surrounded by autumn foliage, I highly suggest coming after the winter thaw or a heavy storm.
 These photos don’t depict how powerful the current can be!